Westland Whirlwind (fighter): Survivors

 After retirement in December 1943, all but one of the surviving Whirlwinds were sent to No. 18 Maintenance Unit RAF at RAF Dumfries, Scotland, where they were scrapped.
 P7048 was retained by Westland and was granted a civil certificate of airworthiness on 10 October 1946, with the registration G-AGOI.
 It was used as a company hack for a short time before being withdrawn in 1947 and scrapped.
 In October 1979, the remains of Whirlwind P6966, the first Whirlwind to be lost, were recovered near Grangemouth by enthusiasts in a dig group.
 The two Peregrine engines were recovered, as well as many pieces of the airframe.
-The Whirlwind Fighter Project began building a full-scale replica Whirlwind in 2011–2012.
-By 2023 an authentic cockpit section had been built and put on display at the Kent Battle of Britain Museum in Hawkinge.
+The Whirlwind Fighter Project began building a full-scale reproduction Whirlwind in 2011–2012.
+By 2026 an authentic fuselage had been built and put on display at the Kent Battle of Britain Museum in Hawkinge.
 Plans for a 2/3 scale replica were marketed for home building in the late 1970s and early 1980s as the Butterworth Westland Whirlwind.